amcsi/amysql/README.md

 #### Other methods

 Many other useful methods are available as well.
 Check out the source files and read the documentation for the methods.

+Apigen docs are available for this project: http://amcsi.github.io/amysql/apigen/

+## License

+MIT

 ## Contribution